TheWisker/WinCompactor/README.md

 <h2 align="center">Usage</h2>

 Download this repo and extract the contents.
 Navigate to the repository root.
-Run the main.bat file, input the system disk and if it should be defragmented.
+Run the main.bat file, input the system drive letter and if it should be defragmented.

 <h2 align="center">Author</h2>
 <div align="center">